yzkee/headlamp/docs/installation/in-cluster/oidc.md

 ### Use Access Tokens instead of ID Tokens

-Be default, headlamp leverages the `id_token` provided back from the OIDC Provider after authentication returned to the `/oidc-callback` endpoint.
+By default, headlamp leverages the `id_token` provided back from the OIDC Provider after authentication returned to the `/oidc-callback` endpoint.
 For some Identity Providers like Azure Entra ID, the `access_token` is what is used for authorization to Kubernetes clusters.
 To instruct headlamp to use the `access_token` instead of the `id_token`, the following flag can be used.

 - `-oidc-use-access-token=true` or env var `HEADLAMP_CONFIG_OIDC_USE_ACCESS_TOKEN`